CSUF-ACM/epp-review/Arrays/README.md

 # Practice Question 2 #

 Create a function named "insertMiddle".
-Its paramters are an array of integers, the size of the array, a second array of integers, the size of the second array
+Its parameters are an array of integers, the size of the array, a second array of integers, the size of the second array

 ```C++